How to Apply

 Complete your FAFSA via the Federal Student Aid website

-Earlier the Better – FAFSA opens on October 1, each year.
+Earlier the Better – The 2024/2025 FAFSA will not open October 1.
+It will be available by January 1, 2024.
 Some aid is first-come, first-serve and students are encouraged to complete their FAFSA as soon as possible.

 Financial Aid Offers - Students can view all financial aid requirements and offers via the OneACCS student portal.
 Students with outstanding requirements will not have financial aid.
 Once all required documents are received by Coastal Alabama, students will be notified with an email to check their student portal.
 Financial aid offers are any combination of the following: